sriharivishnu/dockbox-CLI/README.md

 #### Installing from Source

-If installing `dockbox` from the source, clone the repository and run `go install` in the root directory to install dockbox on your system.
+If installing `dockbox` from the source, clone the repository and run `go build` in the root directory.
+Rename the generated executable to `dockbox` and move it to a location in your PATH.

 ---